tusharshahrs/pulumi-home/azure-ts-datafactory/README.md

-# Azure Datafactory with Identity in typescript
+# Azure Datafactory with Identity in TypeScript

 Deploying Azure Resource Group, Storage Account, DataFactory with Identity